Regional Cost Comparison

 Frequently Asked Questions

-Why do Dutch companies hire Polish agencies?
+Why do Dutch companies nearshore builds to Poland?

 How much can I save?